 As with every country, you will have to pay tax in Turkey.
-This is a guide as the rules and regulations tend to change fairly often in Turkey, if you go to Turkey to purchase a property you will be given the most up to date information at that time.
-British nationals are taxed in Turkey on income obtained from renting property in Turkey and are liable to a number of other property related taxes.
+This is a guide as the rules and regulations tend to change fairly often in Turkey, if you go to Turkey to purchase a property you will be given the most up-to-date information at that time.
+British nationals are taxed in Turkey on income obtained from renting a property in Turkey and are liable to a number of other property-related taxes.

 The tax year in Turkey is the calendar year.
 There is an agreement (DTA) between the UK and Northern Ireland and The Republic of Turkey for the avoidance of double taxation and the prevention of fiscal evasion with respect to taxes on income and capital gains.

-Property Purchase tax /stamp duty – 4 percent total of the declared & registered purchase price – the split of the purchase tax between seller and buyer is subject to agreement in each purchase.
-(Increased from 3.3 to 4 percent September 2012, decreased to 3 percent (from 4 percent) March 2017) currently 4 percent December 2017.
+Property Purchase tax /stamp duty – 4% total of the declared & registered purchase price – the split of the purchase tax between seller and buyer is subject to agreement in each purchase.
+(Increased from 3.3% to 4% September 2012, decreased to 3% (from 4%) March 2017) currently 4% December 2017.

 Taxes payable when purchasing/selling a property in Turkey:

-Turkish Property Transfer taxes are 4 percent (in 2017) are payable by both parties (the buyer and the seller) the sale of a property.
-These fees (i.e. 4 percent in total) are based on the declared value of the property.
+Turkish Property Transfer taxes are 4% (in 2017) are payable by both parties (the buyer and the seller) the sale of a property.
+These fees (i.e. 4% in total) are based on the declared value of the property.
 However, the declared value of the property cannot be lower than the ‘tax value’ determined by the local municipality, which is also used as the base of the local property tax.

 Rental income taxes: